Gen Z: These Are the Homebuying Terms You Need To Know

 An escrow is one of two types of transactions where funds are held by a third party as a means to benefit both the buyer and the seller.
 One is to hold a buyer’s money until certain conditions of the home purchase have been met.
 The other pertains to the life of the loan, specifically when funds are held to pay for things like insurance and property taxes.

 This is a big one and for good reason.
 It’s the most expensive cost (or, more accurately, a bundle of costs) that’ll come with buying a home outside of the down payment.
 This includes realtor fees and commissions, taxes, inspection, and any other number of various taxes and other costs that vary depending on where the sale takes place.

 Known as an ARM, this is a mortgage that often has a lower interest rate at the beginning, which can (and likely will) grow over time, though there is often a pre-set limit that it can grow to.
-They are often shorter-term loans than other mortgages, with times ranging from five to 10 years.
+The low rate will stay the same for a certain period of time, with the common types lasting 7 or 10 years.